If you are looking for books like Throne of Glass then rejoice, because your long search has ended—just like Celaena’s exile in the mines.

 Oh, and tons and tons of fighting.

-Ok so I might be a little biased on this entry but if you enjoyed Throne of Glass I think you would really love the strong female protagonist in Her Revolution.
+If you enjoyed Throne of Glass I think you would really love the strong female protagonist in Her Revolution.

 When a minor incident of insubordination at an exotic vacation city turns out to be the first tremors of a revolution, Castillia turns to its eleven-year old military prodigy Innocence and her loyal Guardians for help.